huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 **Voilà!**

+### 3.5.4 One more ting

-::: tip Workbench
+::: tip HUNT Workbench

-[Request Workbench](/working-in-your-lab/workbench/) for smooth access to modern data science tools such as Jupyter Notebooks, Python, RStudio, R, or MATLAB.
+Request access to [HUNT Workbench](/do-science/hunt-workbench/) for smooth access to modern data science tools such as Jupyter Notebooks, Python, RStudio, R, or MATLAB.

 :::